-Shnoll [16] discovered that the α decay rate of 239Pu is not completely random, as it has discrete preferred values.
-The same effect is seen in the histogram analysis of Zener diode tunnelling rates, [18].
-This α decay process is another example of quantum tunnelling: here the tunnelling of the α wave packet through the potential energy barrier arising from the Coulomb repulsion between the α "particle" and the residual nucleus, as first explained by Gamow in 1928, [17].
-The analysis above for the Zener diode also applies to this decay process: the major effect is the changing barrier height produced by space velocity fluctuations that affect the nucleus energy more than it affects the α energy.
+Shnoll [15] discovered that the α decay rate of 239Pu is not completely random, as it has discrete preferred values.
+The same effect is seen in the histogram analysis of Zener diode tunnelling rates, [17].
+This α decay process is another example of quantum tunnelling: here the tunnelling of the α wave packet through the potential energy barrier arising from the Coulomb repulsion between the α "particle" and the residual nucleus, as first explained by Gamow in 1928, [16].
+The analysis above for the Zener diode also applies to this decay process: the major effect is the changing energy of the alpha particle produced by space velocity fluctuations, which alter the barrier tunnelling rate.
 Shnoll also reported correlations between decay rate fluctuations measured at different locations.
-However the time resolution was ~60sec, and so no speed and direction for the underlying space velocity was determined.
+However the time resolution was >60sec, and so no speed and direction for the underlying space velocity was determined.
 It is predicted that α decay fluctuation rates with a time resolution of ~ 1 sec would show the time delay effect for experiments well separated geographically.

-6 Reinterpretation of Quantum Theory
+6 Reinterpretation of Quantum Theory is possible that this randomness may also be the consequence